Career Definition for an International Law Professional

 International relations is among the areas of specialization open to political scientists, who study how and why governments operate the way they do.
 Through observations, data gathering, review of historical and contemporary documents, and analysis, political scientists develop reports and predictions used by interested parties, like other governments, organizations or companies.

 Most political science jobs require a graduate degree in political science or a closely related field, although it may be possible to land an entry-level job with a bachelor's degree.
 Political scientists who are employed by a college or university typically need a Ph.D.; employers may also include federal agencies, lobbying firms, and nonprofit organizations.
-Political scientist positions are expected to decrease by 2% from 2014 to 2024, according to the BLS.
-The BLS also reports that political scientists earned median pay of $99,730 in 2015.
+Political scientist positions are expected to increase by 3% from 2016 to 2026, according to the BLS.
+The BLS also reports that political scientists earned median pay of $115,110 in 2017.